MarBoKor/CodingTask2/README.md

 * The output list is an dynamic array (ArrayList) as well.

 #### Misc:
 This was a fun thing to do.
-Time to get schwifty.
+Time to get schwifty.<br>
 Thanks. :D